-4.4.3.1 Technology and Science Drivers for Performance Optimization software components will be required to build next-generation applications.
+4.4.3.1 Technology and Science Drivers for Performance Optimization

+Exascale systems will consist of increasingly complex architectures with massive numbers of potentially heterogeneous components and deeper memory hierarchies.
+Meanwhile, hierarchies of large, multifaceted software components will be required to build next-generation applications.
 Taken together, this architectural and application complexity is compounded by the fact that future systems will be more dynamic in order to respond to external constraints such as power and failures.
 As reduced time-to-solution is still the major reason to use supercomputers, powerful integrated performance modeling, prediction, measurement, analysis, and optimization capabilities will be required to efficiently operate an exascale system.